ArindamBhatta/Tic-Tac-Toe/README.md

 - mark: The player's mark ('X' or 'O').
 - game: The current game instance.

-### AIPlayer Class
+### Computer-Player Class

-The AIPlayer class implements the Player interface for an AI player.
+The ComputerPlayer class implements the Player interface for an AI player.
 It randomly selects an empty cell to make a move.

-- name: The AI player's name.
+- name: The Computer player's name.
-- mark: The AI player's mark ('X' or 'O').
+- mark: The Computer player's mark ('X' or 'O').
 - game: The current game instance.

 ### LaunchGame Class